16Madhubala/Medical-Inventory-Management/Documents/Ideation Phase/README.md

 Here you will find the pdf files about the Ideation Phase consists of

-1.Problem statement
+1. Brainstorming

-2.Empathy Map Canvas
+2.Problem statement

-3.Brainstorming
+3.Empathy Map Canvas